+ability to perform all essential functions of the position.

 EXPERIENCE/EDUCATIONAL REQUIREMENTS:

+Education:

-Graduation from a standard four-year high school or equivalent (GED or High School Equivalency Diploma);
+Graduation from a standard four-year high school or equivalent (GED);

+AND

+Experience:

-Seven (7) years of experience as a full-time fire fighter with instructional experience in various aspects of fire service training with state certification as a Fire Instructor I (NFPA 1041-I).
+Five (5) years of experience as a full-time fire fighter with instructional experience in various aspects of fire service training with state certification as a Fire Instructor I and II.
+(NFPA 1041 I & II).

 NOTE: In all cases, the applicant must have successfully completed as mandated by the Mississippi Fire Academy NFPA 1041-I prior to employment.
 Applicants/employees who do not possess certification in NFPA 1041-II must obtain certification within 12 months of employment.

+OR

+Education:

+Graduation from a standard four-year high school or equivalent (GED);

+AND